mounirlamouri/htmlmediaelement-remoteplayback/use-cases.md

   - while casting, the Cast button will show a different UI that allows setting the volume on the Cast device and stop casting.

 ## Use cases

-The primary goal of this API is to be able to create a UI to start remote playback even when using custom controls and disable default remote playback UI in case of remote playback is handled another way (eg. Presentation API or a button outside of the default controls).

 Based on the different UIs and APIs, we can define the followin use cases:
 - A website should be able to know if there is a remote device available and if this changes.